SharonKariuki/Soko/README.md

-SOKO is an eccomerce platform built with Next.js, Tailwind CSS and a Node.js + Express Backend It supports user authentication, product browsing, cart management, and checkout.
+SOKO is an eccomerce platform built with Next.js, Tailwind CSS and a Node.js + Express Backend.
+It supports user authentication, product browsing, cart management, and checkout.